BDSM: Long term

 Amongst the respondents, it was typically the bottoms who wanted to play harder, and be more restricted into their roles when there was a difference in desire to play in the relationship.
 The author of the study, Bert Cutler, speculated that tops may be less often in the mood to play due to the increased demand for responsibility on their part: being aware of the safety of the situation and prepared to remove the bottom from a dangerous scenario, being conscious of the desires and limits of the bottom, and so on.
 The author of the study stressed that successful long-term BDSM relationships came after "early and thorough disclosure" from both parties of their BDSM interests.

 Many of those engaged in long-term BDSM relationships learned their skills from larger BDSM organizations and communities.
 There was a lot of discussion by the respondents on the amount of control the top possessed in the relationships but "no discussion of being better, or smarter, or of more value" than the bottom.
 Couples were generally of the same mind of whether or not they were in an ongoing relationship, but in such cases, the bottom was not locked up constantly, but that their role in the context of the relationship was always present, even when the top was doing non-dominant activities such as household chores, or the bottom being in a more dominant position.
 In its conclusion the study states:

 The study further goes on to list three aspects that made the successful relationships work: early disclosure of interests and continued transparency, a commitment to personal growth, and the use of the dominant/submissive roles as a tool to maintain the relationship.
 In closing remarks, the author of the study theorizes that due to the serious potential for harm, couples in BDSM relationships develop increased communication that may be higher than in mainstream relationships.

 Professional services

 A professional dominatrix or professional dominant, often referred to within the culture as a pro-dom(me), offers services encompassing the range of bondage, discipline, and dominance in exchange for money.
 The term dominatrix is little-used within the non-professional BDSM scene.
 A non-professional dominant woman is more commonly referred to simply as a domme, dominant, or femdom (short for female dominance).
 Professional submissives ("pro-subs"), although far more rare, do exist.
-A professional submissive consents to their client's dominant behavior within negotiated limits, and often works within a professional dungeon.
-Most of the people who work as subs normally have tendencies towards such activities, especially when sadomasochism is involved.
-Males also work as professional "tops" in BDSM, and are called masters or doms.
-However, it is much rarer to find a male in this profession.